Rust Library Guide

 // List available prompts

-for prompt_id in library.list_prompts() {
+for prompt in &prompts {

-println!("Available prompt: {}", prompt_id);
+println!("Available prompt: {}", prompt.name);

 }